jefrecantuledesma/ferric/README.md

 - Make the playlist matching even smarter (it's already pretty smart though)

 ## License
-MIT License - do whatever you want with this code, just don't blame me if it eats your music library.
+GPL License - do whatever you want with this code, just don't blame me if it eats your music library.
 (But seriously, use `--dry-run` first!)